 Who can use this?

-For infringement actions, the owner of the registered trade mark usually initiates infringement action.
-In some cases, an exclusive licensee or authorised user has the right to sue.
+For infringement actions, the owner of the registered trade mark usually starts the infringement action.
+However, an exclusive licensee or authorised user may also hold the right to start an action.

 Who’s involved?